 - PayPal accounts of deceased users can be closed by relatives and authorized persons by contacting support.
-Executors need to provide copies of their photo ID and the will (or other legal documentation) containing information about them.
+Executors need to provide copies of their photo ID and the will (or other legal documentation) containing information about the deceased.

 Proof of the original account owner’s passing (death certificate) is also required.
 If everything is approved, the account in question will be closed and the funds transferred.

-- Cryptocurrency wallets typically vary depending on which one you’re using.
-However, most of them require some sort of private authentication – and it’s on you to ensure they can be accessed with the necessary keys and passwords after you’re gone.
+- Cryptocurrency wallets vary depending on which one you’re using.
+However, most of them require some sort of private authentication.
+It’s on the account owner to ensure they can be accessed with the necessary keys and passwords after they’re gone.

 One way to do that is by including these credentials in your will.
 You can also get help from an outside service, or set your wallet to allow shared access – like Bitcoin’s multisignature option, for example.